WWE Judgment Day (2007): Preliminary matches

 The first televised match was between Ric Flair and Carlito.
 Carlito controlled most of the match, as he attacked and applied various submissions on Flair's arm.
 After reversing a Back Stabber, Flair forced Carlito to submit with the figure-four leglock to win the match.

-The next match on the card was between Bobby Lashley and Team McMahon (ECW World Champion Vince McMahon, Shane McMahon, and Umaga) for the ECW World Championship.
+The next match on the card was between Bobby Lashley and Team McMahon, comprising Vince McMahon (the ECW World Champion), Shane McMahon, and Umaga), for the ECW World Championship.
 Towards the end of the match, Lashley delivered a Dominator to Shane and pinned him for the win.
 Lashley was initially announced as the new ECW World Champion, but Vince declared that, since he had not been pinned, he was still the champion.
 Umaga then hit Lashley with a Samoan Spike.

 The third match was between CM Punk and Elijah Burke.
 Throughout the match, the two exchanged many aerial maneuvers.
 Punk won the match by pinning Burke after performing a GTS (Go To Sleep).

 The match between Randy Orton and Shawn Michaels followed.
 During an interview segment before the match, Orton attacked Michaels.
 Before the match began, Orton stood alone in the ring and declared himself the winner by forfeit.
 Michaels, however, appeared and came to the ring, although he showed signs of injury.
 Michaels came into the match with a legitimate knee injury.
 During the match, Orton tried to perform a superplex over the top turnbuckle, but Michaels used an eye rake and caused Orton to fall.
 Michaels followed up with a diving elbow drop and tried to execute Sweet Chin Music, but collapsed in the process.
 The referee declared Orton the winner as a result.
 After the match, Orton attacked Michaels again, causing a kayfabe career-threatening concussion.

 Next was The Hardys (Matt Hardy and Jeff Hardy) versus Lance Cade and Trevor Murdoch for the World Tag Team Championship.
 Near the end of the match, Matt performed a Twist of Fate on Cade, which was followed by Jeff performing a Swanton Bomb.
 Jeff pinned Cade and The Hardys retained the World Tag Team Championship.